voxpupuli/onceover/README.md

 # Controlrepo Toolset

+#TABLE OF CONTENTS

+Overview
+Installation
+Config files

+  - controlrepo.yaml
+  - factsets
+  - nodesets
+  - Hiera Data
+  - R10k.yaml

+Spec testing
+Acceptance testing
+Using Workarounds
+Extra tooling

 ## Overview

-This gem gives you a bunch of tools to use for testing and generally managing Puppet controlrepos.
+This gem provides a toolset for testing Puppet Controlrepos (Repos used with r10k).
 The main purpose of this project is to provide a set of tools to help smooth out the process of setting up and running both spec and acceptance tests for a controlrepo.
-Due to the fact that controlrepos are fairly standardise in nature it seemed ridiculous that you would need to set up the same testing framework that we would normally use within a module for a controlrepo.
+Due to the fact that controlrepos are fairly standardised in nature it seemed ridiculous that you would need to set up the same testing framework that we would normally use within a module for a controlrepo.
 This is because at this level we are normally just running very basic tests that test a lot of code.
 It would also mean that we would need to essentially duplicated our `Puppetfile` into a `.fixtures.yml` file, along with a few other things.

-This toolset has two distinct ways of being used, easy mode and hard mode.
+This toolset requires some config before it can be used so definitely read that section before getting started.

+## Installation

+`gem install controlrepo`

+This gem can just be installed using `gem install` however I would recommend using [Bundler](http://bundler.io/) to manage your gems.

-## Easy Mode
+## Config Files

-The object of *easy mode* is to allow people to run simple `it { should compile }` acceptance tests without needing to set up any of the extra stuff required by the rspec-puppet testing framework.

-`rake tasks go here once they are done`

-A stretch goal is to also include acceptance testing, allowing people to spin up boxes for each role they have and test them before merging code into development environments or production.
-At the moment we can't do this, hold tight.
+This project uses one main config file to determine what classes we should be testing and how, this is [controlrepo.yaml](#controlrepo.yaml).
+The `controlrepo.yaml` config file provides information about what classes to test when, however it needs more information than that:

+If we are doing spec testing we need sets of facts to compile the puppet code against, these are stored in [factsets](#factsets).

+If we are doing acceptance testing then we need information about how to spin up VMs to do the testing on, these are configured in [nodesets](#nodesets).

-### Easy mode config
+### controlrepo.yaml

-The whole idea of easy mode is that we should just be able to write down which classes we want to test on which machines and this tool should be able to do the rest.
-This all has to be set up somewhere, this is **spec/controlrepo.yaml** which looks something like this:
+`spec/controlrepo.yaml`

+Hopefully this config file will be fairly self explanatory once you see it, but basically this is the place where we define what classes we want to test and the [factsets](#factsets)/[nodesets](#nodesets) that we want to test them against.
+The config file must contain the following sections:

+**classes:** A list (array) of classes that we want to test, usually this would be your roles, possibly profiles if you want.
+(F you don't know what roles and profiles are please [READ THIS](http://garylarizza.com/blog/2014/02/17/puppet-workflow-part-2/))

+**nodes:** The nodes that we want to test against.
+The nodes that we list here map directly to either a [factset](#factsets) or a [nodeset](#nodesets) depending on weather we are running spec or acceptance tests respectively.

+**groups:** The groups section is just for saving us some typing.
+Here we can set up groups of classes *or* nodes (not a combination of the two) which we can then refer to in our test matrix.
+There are also two default groups automatically created which you can use, **all_classes** and **all_nodes**.
+If you can't guess what they are go have a coffee and come back.

+**test_matrix:** This where the action happens!
+This is the section where we set up which classes are going to be tested against which nodes.
+It should be a hash with the node/s as the key and class/es as the values.
+This is where we would use groups if we had them (you can see us using the `windows_roles` and `centos_servers` groups in the below example).
+We can also use groups to subtractively build up lists of classes by using `include` and `exclude` as per the example below.

+Don't be afraid if your test matrix produces duplicate tests, the controlrepo gem de-duplicates the test matrix before flattening it and generating the tests, as a result there should never be any duplicate tests.
+This also means that tests might not come out in the order that you expect D:

 ```yaml
 classes: